She is just getting old….

 This is the sentence that my husband kept saying when Yogi, our now eight-year-old Border Collie cross was becoming slower and stiffer.
-It just never sat right with me, I refused to accept that Yogi, an active working cross, at 8 years old was becoming a senior dog and I was going to have to watch her disintegration begin.
+It just never sat right with me, I refused to accept that Yogi, our old dog, an active working cross, at 8 years old was becoming a senior dog and I was going to have to watch her disintegration begin.

 The truth is, 8 years old isn’t old.
 Not when you compare some of the oldest living dogs: